divadnauj-GB/Digital-ASIC-Design/README.md

-# IC Design Course
+# Digital ASIC Design

-This section contains
+This repository contains a series of examples and labs for learning ASIC design using Open source tools, from RTL to GDS.